datafolklabs/cement/doc/source/dev/configuration.rst

 Accessing Configuration Settings
 --------------------------------

-After application creation, you can access the config handler via the ``app.config`` object.
+After application creation and setup, you can access the config handler via the ``app.config`` object.
 For example:

 .. code-block:: python